kristinebilgrav/sTELLeR/README.md

 The variant is named INS:ME and in the info section the TE type along with start and end positions are given. \
 In the format section (TE:TS:HT:GT) items such as TE type (as given in the fasta file), TS transposon start position, HT haplotag (0 if not phased) and GT genotype (1/0 or 1/1 for unphased and 1|0, 0|1 or 1|1 for phased) are written out.

-If not specified otherwise, intermediate files containing analyzed reads (ID_chr_reads.txt) and candiate reads aligned to TEs (ID_chr_repeats.sam) will be removed.
+If not specified otherwise, intermediate files containing fasta sequences of candidate insertions (ID_chr_reads.fasta) and candiate reads aligned to TEs (ID_chr_repeats.sam) will be removed.